Breathing innovation into Wales: Mobile Diagnostic Unit plays vital role in pioneering community diagnostic centre projectJo Quarterman

 The use of Liberty mobile clinics helps to resolve the current issues of Wales’s healthcare estate size.
 It is also hoped that the community diagnostic centre will provide a more agreeable experience for patients who refused to attend previous appointments due to either a fear of Covid-19 transmission or the inconvenience of travelling long distances.
 Each mobile Liberty unit houses Covid-19 testing measures, assuring both clinicians and patients they are in a safe environment.

-Jo Quarterman, Divisional Director (Healthcare) of The EMS Group, said: “We’re delighted to be working with our partners on this incredibly important project.
+Jo Quarterman, EMS Healthcare's Divisional Director for Clinical Capacity, said: “We’re delighted to be working with our partners on this incredibly important project.
 Taking care into the community, to reach the most in-need and underrepresented groups, is a core part of our mission.
 We’re proud to be enhancing patient access and convenience across Wales, and we hope the final evaluation of this project will help to provide a model of scalable decentralised healthcare services.”

 Dr Philip Webb added: “EMS Healthcare’s mobile units have excellent specifications and the ability to use several different sites to take care closer to home for our population, across a large geographical area.